AtheMathmo/AtheMathmo.github.io/_posts/2016-03-07-rusty-machine.md

 ### Call for help

 [Rusty-Machine](https://github.com/AtheMathmo/rusty-machine) is an open-source project and is always looking for more people to jump in.
 If anything in this post has stood out to you please check out the [collaborating page](https://github.com/AtheMathmo/rusty-machine/blob/master/CONTRIBUTING.md).

+I should also emphasize that the project doesn't just need people with machine learning expertise.
+There is a need for work on data handling and loading, visualizations, and other things.
+Even within the machine learning parts it would certainly help if some Rust experts helped out with optimizations.

 ### Rust sounds cool...
 But rusty-machine not so much